Law Commission

 This Act introduced two key changes:

-Protocol on Working Practices: The Act allows the Lord Chancellor and the Law Commission to agree on a protocol outlining their working relationship.
-This protocol covers principles and methods for selecting and carrying out the Commission's work, information sharing between government and the Commission, and how the government will handle the Commission's reform proposals.
+The Act allows the Lord Chancellor and the Law Commission to agree on a protocol outlining principles and methods for the Commission's work.
+This includes how to decide on projects, the exchange of information and assistance between ministers and the Commission, and how ministers will respond to Commission proposals.
+The protocol, and any revisions, must be laid before Parliament.

 Government Spending